plinder-org/plinder/docs/tutorial/dataset.md

 │       │       └── data.parquet
 ```

-As example, we will load the clusters based on pocket sequence similarity from an
+As an example, we will load greedy centroid communities based on reciprocal
-undirected graph at a similarity threshold of 70 %.
+pocket similarity at a threshold of 70%.

 ```python
 >>> import pandas as pd